Admissions

 Submit bursary application

 When you accept an offer, you can also submit your application for either an Access Bursary or a Partnership Bursary.
-The closing date for applying for each bursary is:
+The closing date for applying for either bursary is 12noon Friday 12 July 2024.

 Meeting conditions of an offer